ubc-library-rc/gis-georeferencing/content/next-steps.md

 ---
 # Next Steps

-Now that your historical map is georeferenced, there are many things you could do.

----
 ## Where to find Target Layers
 - [Natural Earth Data](https://www.naturalearthdata.com/downloads/) provides free and open source geospatial data for world geographic features at three scales.
 - Download [Open street map](https://www.openstreetmap.org/#map=11/49.2492/-123.0149&layers=T) from online or through QGIS with Quick Map Services plugin